cavo789/blog/blog/XXX/vba-excel-call-soap-webservice/index.md

 authors: [christophe]
 image: /img/excel_tips_social_media.jpg
 tags: [excel, ribbon, soap, vba]
+draft: true
 enableComments: true
 ---
 # MS Excel - How to call a SOAP webservice

 ![MS Excel - How to call a SOAP webservice](/img/excel_tips_header.jpg)

-For this blog post, the use case will be **you need to check the authenticity of a European VAT number; this using MS Excel**.

-Above all, it's an illustration to show you how to call a SOAP-type web service in Excel, i.e. one that requires a certain call format and value passing in order to then retrieve the data.
+Imagine you had to make a call to a SOAP webservice in Excel?
+For example, to validate the VAT number you have been given before carrying out some processing.

+You will call the URL that corresponds to the web service you want, but you will also need to pass a number of parameters in XML format so that the service knows what you want to do.

-To do this, we'll use the [VIES VAT number validation](https://ec.europa.eu/taxation_customs/vies/#/vat-validation) SOAP webservice.
+We'll learn, in this blog post, how to validate an european VAT number using the [VIES VAT number validation](https://ec.europa.eu/taxation_customs/vies/#/vat-validation) SOAP webservice.

+The VBA code we will see in this article can be used as a skeleton for your future development.

 <!-- truncate -->

-When calling a SOAP service, you must always prepare your XML message first.
+So, when calling a SOAP service, we must always prepare a XML message first.
 To do this, we create an .xml file somewhere on our hard drive.

+## Create the xml message

-Please create the file `C:\temp\checkVat.xml` with this content:
+Please create the file `C:\temp\checkVat.xml` with this content.
+This message (content) is expected by the VIES VAT number web service.
+In the file, we foresee two placeholders for our variables: `%COUNTRY%` and `%VATNUMBER%`.
+We'll see this later on.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>